 If you do not qualify for a domestic violence restraining order, you can file for a civil harassment restraining order.
 This is often used by clients seeking to protect themselves from neighbors, roommates, coworkers, or more distant family members.
 Civil harassment are requests made by those who are not sharing a close relationship.
 Abuse is defined as: intentionally or recklessly caused or attempted to cause bodily injury or sexual assault; placing a person in reasonable apprehension of imminent serious bodily injury to that person or to another; or, engaging in any behavior involving, but not limited to, threatening, striking, harassing, destroying personal property, or disturbing the peace of another.

 Individuals often hire family law attorneys to apply for guardianship.
 Guardianships are granted when a court finds the need for one individual to care for another individual’s well-being or property.
 Guardianship is a legal relationship created between two parties.
 Once done, the guardian will have the authority, and corresponding duty, to care for a person and their property interests.
 The individual cared for by the guardian is called a ward.
-Contact Sacramento Family Law Attorney about filing for and/or obtaining a guardianship.
+Contact a California Family Law Attorney about filing for and/or obtaining a guardianship.

 The legal right that grandparents have to see and interact with their grandchildren will most likely require the assistance of a family law attorney.
 Should a grandparent be denied contact with their grandchild, they will have to obtain a court order granting them the right to visitation.